KSP-KOS/KOS/doc/source/language/flow.rst

     }

-There is an alternate, older syntax you can use to do the same thing, called the :ref:`preserve keyword`.
+There is an alternate, older syntax you can use to do the same thing, called the :ref:`preserve keyword <preserve>`.
 You may see it used in a lot of older scripts, but the new way using the ``return`` keyword is cleaner.